roshmadosh/movierecs-microservices/README.md

 ### Admin Microservice

 `admin-microservice` is a secured endpoint that includes admin-level endpoints.
 Used for functions such as adding a user to the Users microservice.

+This service makes `RestTemplate` calls to the dockerized Keycloak server. **The auth token must be retrieved from the Docker host ip.** This is because the injected host name for the RestTemplate request appears to only take literal values (i.e. injecting the name of the Docker container doesn't seem to work).
 ### Gateway Microservice
 `gateway-resource-microservice` is a Spring Cloud Gateway app and routes + load-balances requests to the other microservices.
 It's also an OAuth client (easier to forward Auth token) and resource server (so that auth token required to use gateway).